 Power on and power of kinda says itself, then we have the function button, it will mainly be used to change the sound that you are playing in.
 Just hold in ''function'' and then the key below the text where it says what sound it is.

-Luckily they have written out the keys so you easily can change sound, and you will not have to check in the manual on which key that does this and that.
+Luckily they have written out the keys so you can easily change sound, and you will not have to check in the manual on which key does this and that.

-Unfortunately there is no audio or visual that confirms that the button you pressed have come to action.
+Unfortunately there is no audio or visual that confirms that the button you pressed has come to action.

 But anyway, I think this is a very good function.
 The board looks very professional and clean, and you won't have to learn what 100 buttons does, instead just 2.